-If you have a narrow job target in a specialized practice area or industry, look at the descriptions of the lawyer job search websites above to see if any might be useful to you.
+If you have a narrow job target in a specialized practice area or industry, look at the lawyer job search websites’ descriptions above to see if any might be useful to you.

 I have listed none of the general lawyer job sites that cater exclusively to attorneys.
 I believe that they have outlived their usefulness and do not provide the value provided by listings and search functions available in the sites listed above.

 I started a career consulting practice to serve lawyers and other professionals after a successful career as a practicing attorney.

 Before starting my career consulting business, I was a: